352695/AzureRmStorageQueue/README.md

 ## Changelog

 ### 11/13/2017
-* Add-AzureRmStorageQueueMessage cmdlet now accepts string as message type
+* Add-AzureRmStorageQueueMessage cmdlet now accepts string as message type on top of hashtables